-Grand Marais is a small, rural harbor village nestled between Minnesota's Sawtooth Mountains and Lake Superior- just 40 miles from the Canadian border.
-The community is closely connected to the northern landscape; artisans, craftspeople, and adventurers alike are inspired by the lake's horizon and the rugged shoreline.
-Grand Marais also boasts the Gunflint Trail, which begins in town and dead-ends in the Boundary Waters Canoe Area Wilderness- a million acre designated wilderness area perfect for spotting a moose, canoeing, hiking and exploring.
-Nature lovers, paddlers, and tourists love to come to Grand Marais for a vacation and adventure destination.
-Summertime can be very busy, both in town and on campus, and interns help welcome a steady flow of visitors, especially during the summer months.
-At times, living in such a rural area can feel isolating, and amenities can be hard to come by, but most residents welcome the trade off as we enjoy hiking, ski trails, swimming, sailing, and everything else this pristine wilderness has to offer!
+Grand Marais is a small, rural harbor village nestled between Minnesota's Sawtooth Mountains and Lake Superior, just 40 miles from the Canadian border.
+The community is closely connected to the northern landscape; artists, craftspeople, and adventurers alike are inspired by the lake's horizon and the rugged shoreline.
+Grand Marais is also the starting point of the Gunflint Trail, which dead-ends in the Boundary Waters Canoe Area Wilderness- a million-acre designated wilderness area perfect for spotting a moose, canoeing, hiking, and exploring.
+Nature lovers, paddlers, and tourists come to Grand Marais for a vacation and adventure destination.
+Summertime is very busy, both in town and on campus, and interns help welcome a steady flow of visitors, especially during the summer months.
+With a work and living space in the heart of town, interns feel the effects of tourist season more than most.
+At times, living in such a rural area can feel isolating, and amenities can be hard to come by, but most residents welcome the challenge as we enjoy hiking, ski trails, swimming, sailing, and everything else this pristine wilderness has to offer!